jessejohnson/beginning/webapps/Challenge2.md

 5. The seccond `.row` will contain biographical data
 6. The third `.row` should contain information about work and/or school
 7. If you're in the mood, add a fourth `.row` for fun, random stuff about yourself.
+8. Unless you're daring with your design, your web page may end up looking like [this](http://nknj.github.io/)

 **Important**